Internship at GFZ

 When allocating work experience places, we take into consideration the quality of the application as well as availability of supervisors for the required subjects and during the required periods of time.

-For dates between October – January, application can be submitted from the 15th April until the 31st May each year; Places will be allocated in June/July.
+For dates between October – January, application can be submitted from the 15th April until the 31st May, currently extended to the 30th June. each year; Places will be allocated in June/July.

 Internships are meant for students who have a concrete interest in a specific area of research.
 To obtain an internship, it is therefore necessary to first find and then contact the relevant person who is working within this area of research, directly.
 To find the correct contact for your area of interest, we recommend that you start by looking here.